FGC092/backend_demo/README.md

 These endpoints returns a json with the following data: { number_of_products, average_price, average_rating, products }

-`http://localhost:3000/products/` - To review products without limit
+`POST` `http://localhost:3000/products/` - To review products without limit

-`http://localhost:3000/products/:maxListedProducts` - To review products with max limit.
+`POST` `http://localhost:3000/products/:maxListedProducts` - To review products with max limit.
 This endpoint requires the following token in authorization header to get a respones: `Basic ABCD`

 ## Server execution and implementation: